12 Natural Tips for Beautiful Hairs You Probably Didn't Know

 Millet, oats, and barley are good sources of silicon.
 Silicon-rich herbs help you increase silicon uptake.

-If there is a suspicion of silicon deficiency (which is usually the case with unsightly hair), you should additionally take a high-quality silicon supplement (which delivers approx. 70 mg silicon per day), because the silicon requirement is difficult to achieve in today's normal diet.
+Suppose there is a suspicion of silicon deficiency (which is usually the case with unsightly hair).
+In that case, you should also take a high-quality silicon supplement (which delivers approximately 70 mg of silicon per day) because the silicon requirement is difficult to achieve in today's normal diet.

-Since animal fats contribute directly to an increased production of sebum, a frequent consumption of the mentioned foods can definitely favor hair problems.
+Since animal fats contribute directly to the increased production of sebum, frequent consumption of the mentioned foods can favor hair problems.

-Those who take excessive amounts of animal fats may risk, not only cardiovascular disease and obesity but also a greasy scalp and hair loss.
+Those who consume excessive amounts of animal fats may risk not only cardiovascular disease and obesity but also a greasy scalp and hair loss.

 The fruits of Saw Palmetto (Serenoa repens) are sometimes used to treat hair loss.
 A study by the journal “The Journal of Alternative and Complementary Medicine” has shown that the daily intake of fruits of saw palmetto can positively affect hair growth.

-The fruits of the saw palmetto inhibit the Dihydrotestosterone, a derivative of the hormone testosterone, which makes the hair thin.
-The saw palmetto is available in the form of dietary supplements (e.g prostate forte), which have a positive effect not only on the hair but also on the prostate or on the bladder and urinary tract in women.
+The fruits of the saw palmetto inhibit Dihydrotestosterone, a derivative of the hormone testosterone, which makes the hair thin.
+The saw palmetto is available in dietary supplements (e.g., prostate forte), positively affecting women's hair, prostate, bladder, and urinary tract.

-Methylsulfonylmethane (MSM) - also known as Dimethylsulfone - supports the production of keratin and thus strengthens the hair follicles.
+Methylsulfonylmethane (MSM) - known as Dimethylsulfone - supports keratin production and thus strengthens the hair follicles.

-MSM is an organic sulfur compound that is crucial for the sulfur balance in the body.
-Sulfur is an essential part of the immune system, the connective tissue, the skin and also for the hairs.
+MSM is an organic sulfur compound crucial for the body's sulfur balance.
+Sulfur is essential to the immune system, connective tissue, skin, and hair.

 Keratins are water-insoluble fiber proteins and the main constituent of hairs, fingers, and toenails.
 The body needs to make keratin to keep the hair strong and healthy.
 For this, it needs organic sulfur.